jezzsantos/saastack/docs/how-to-guides/110-application-repository.md

 }
 ```

-> Note: in the case of the actual `CarsProjection.cs` you will notice that it creates two read models (a.k.a database tables) from handling all these events (e.g. a `Cars` read model, and a `Unavailabilities` read model).
+> Note: in the case of the actual `CarsProjection.cs` you will notice that it creates two read models (a.k.a. database tables) from handling all these events (e.g. a `Cars` read model, and a `Unavailabilities` read model).
 >
-> You will also notice the use of `HandleCreateAsync`, `HandleUpdateAsync`, and `HandleDeleteAsync` methods)
+> You will also notice the use of `HandleCreateAsync`, `HandleUpdateAsync`, and `HandleDeleteAsync` methods in the projection.

 ### Inject your adapters